Aux Sync Jack Flash Mods - Complete Listing Bottom of Page

 AA(***) Canon 550 EX Aux Sync Jack

-Adding the Aux Sync Jack to the Canon 550EX (& 430EX, 540EZ) costs $70 and includes the Standard 16 Inch Sync Cord.
+Adding the Aux Sync Jack to the Canon 550EX (& 430EX, 540EZ) costs $70.
+The Standard 16 Inch Sync Cord is $15.
 You can replace the straight sync cable with the 6' Coiled Cable for $20, or it can be bought separately for $40.
 For each mod done, you can purchase one extra standard sync cable for $10 (normally $15).
 Adding the mini jack is now possible (see the 540EZ posting, and just below), although the entire lower flash body does need some disassembly, and parts rearrangement.
 The mod fee for this mini jack has been reduced for the 550EX to $70, just like the sub-mini jack.
 To add the ScrewLock PC jack to this flash unit would be $120.

 The images below show the 550EX with the sub-mini jack (also called 2.5mm, or 3/32 inch) on the left, and the mini jack (also called 3.5mm, or 1/8 inch) on the right.
 The Aux Sync Jack is added into the body of the flash, and not the foot section, so the size of the molding will not be an issue in this position.